manuelpastorringuelet/mood/README.md

 11. Create a database Utility method file `db.ts` to ensure that only one instance of Prisma Client is being used

 12. Creating a new user

 - Make href dynamic, depending if the user is logged in or not
+- Write creating a new user logic in the `new-user` page

+13. Create Journal page
+- Layout component
+- Create Journal page